1) Defining the Easement

 Examples include access easements and driveway easements.
 Landowners commonly rely on appurtenant easements to build driveways across a neighbor’s property to access a public highway.
 If the dominant estate is sold, the new owner also will have the right to use the driveway within the appurtenant easement.

 When transferring property benefitted or burdened by an appurtenant easement, the easement will remain valid even if the deed does not mention the easement at all.
 N.H.
 RSA 477:26.
 However, it is a good idea to reference the easement in the deed transferring either the servient or dominant estate to avoid confusion and the potential for unnecessary litigation.

 3) Easements in Gross

-In contrast to easements appurtenant which, must benefit a dominant estate (the current landowner of the neighboring property that uses the easement), easements in gross benefit a specific individual (or corporate or government entity) personally.
+Easements in gross benefit a specific individual (or corporate or government entity) personally.
+This is in contrast to easements appurtenant, which must benefit a dominant estate (the current landowner of the neighboring property that uses the easement).
 There is still a servient estate but not a dominant estate.

 For example, private utility companies often use easements in gross to install and connect cables and electrical wires to residences and businesses.

 Unless the recorded instrument that created the easement states otherwise, easements in gross typically do not transfer with title like easements appurtenant.
 In some states, easements in gross that are commercial in nature do run with the land.
-This argument has been attempted a few times in New Hampshire administrative proceedings, but has not yet been recognized by the state courts.
+This argument has been attempted a few times in New Hampshire administrative proceedings.
+It has not yet been recognized by the state courts.

 Sometimes there is confusion between easements in gross and licenses to use another’s property; however, unlike easements, licenses are freely revocable, nontransferable, and do not need to be in writing.